RichardMCGirt/warrantytest/README.md

 ## ✅ Usage

-1. Serve `job-details.html` from a static web server.
+1. Serve `https://warranty-updates.vanirinstalledsales.info/` from a static web server.
 2. The page automatically fetches the job using `?id=recXXXXXX` in the URL.
-3. All form fields will be populated and editable depending on job status.
+3. Form fields will be populated and editable depending on job status.
 4. Technicians can upload photos, adjust details, and save the job.
 5. If status becomes `Material Purchase Needed`, it redirects to job list.